-The Kozyak Minority Mentoring Picnic is our premier annual event which is currently in its 10th year.
+The Kozyak Minority Mentoring Picnic is our premier annual event.
 The picnic has grown exponentially each year and is well attended by many judges, established lawyers and law students from every school in Florida.
 The picnic is sponsored by many businesses, multiple voluntary bar associations, a bank and numerous law firms.
 Many sponsors rent tents where it is easy for students to meet lawyers, judges and potential employees.
 We have a “Leaders and Legends” tent where some of the very best lawyers in the country have shared their experiences.
 For example, former Attorney General Janet Reno, ABA President Stephen Zack and Florida Court Supreme Justice Peggy Quince and Barbara Pariente have led discussions.
 Please check out the photos, videos and articles to get a better feel for the picnic.
 It is an unusual, fantastic and fun networking event.
 You can also obtain sponsorship information at SPONSORSHIPS.

 The picnic is a family friendly event.
 We have an entire section dedicated to children with rock climbing walls, ring toss, games, face painting, and much more.
 We also have dominoes tournament, a volleyball tournament and last year added a dunk tank.

 There is an extensive assortment of food, including Cuban paella and arroz con pollo, roasted pigs cooked at the picnic by Ray Abadin, former Cuban American Bar President, and his friends.
 We have barbeque ribs, Jamaican jerk chicken, Haitian curry goat, burgers, dogs, sausages, and lamb with pita.
 We have beer stand, an ice cream booth, and last year added a big chili station.
 We guarantee you that you will not leave the picnic hungry.

 On the stage we have a DJ spinning tunes and introducing lawyers and judges.